-NOTE 12 - LIOUIDITY AND AVAILABILITY
+NOTE 10 - LIQUIDITY AND AVAILABILITY

 The Organization regularly monitors liquidity required to meet its operating needs and other contractual commitments and has various sources of liquidity at its disposal, including cash and cash equivalents, and highly liquid investments.
 The Organization receives significant contributions and promises to give restricted by donors which are generally not available for general expenditures.
 Financial assets sourced from programs which are ongoing, major and central to the Organization's annual operations are considered available to meet cash needs for general expenditures.
-The Organization also has a \$250,000 line of credit for use in case of emergencies.
-The Organization has not needed to use this line of credit.

-For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Organization strives to maintain liquid financial assets sufficient to cover between one to three months of payroll expenses.
-As of December 31, 2022 and 2021, financial assets available for general expenditures covered approximately two months and three months, respectively.
+For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Organization strives to maintain liquid financial assets sufficient to cover between one to two months of payroll expenses.
+As of December 31, 2023 and 2022, financial assets available for general expenditures covered approximately two months.

-The following table reflects the Organization's financial assets as of December 31, 2022 and 2021, reduced by amounts that are not available to meet general expenditures within one year of the statement of financial position date because of contractual restrictions.
+The following table reflects the Organization's financial assets as of December 31, 2023 and 2022, reduced by amounts that are not available to meet general expenditures within one year of the statement of financial position date because of contractual restrictions.
 In addition to financial assets available to meet general expenditures over the next 12 months, the Organization anticipates collecting sufficient revenue to cover general expenditures not covered by donor-restricted resources.